vtexdocs/help-center-content/docs/announcements/en/vtex-releases-new-pickup-points-feature.md

 author: authors_59
 slug: vtex-releases-new-pickup-points-feature
 legacySlug: vtex-releases-new-pickup-points-feature
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Using the concept of Delivery Channels, we changed the registration and administration of order picking points.
+announcementSynopsisEN: 'Using the concept of Delivery Channels, we changed the registration and administration of order picking points.'
 ---

 In view of the innovation needs of our customers, VTEX releases its new Pickup Points feature.